Free Budgeting Course

 - Obligations: Fixed costs like rent, mortgage, or car payments.
 These are non-negotiable.

-– Necessities: Items you need but can adjust.
-For example, you can spend less on groceries by changing where or what you buy.
+- Necessities: Items you need but can adjust, like groceries or utilities.

-– Wants: These should be added to the circle only after prayer and consideration.
-Break down larger purchases into monthly amounts, and only buy them when the funds are available.
+- Wants: Added only after prayer and consideration.
+Buy them only when funds are available.

 Comparing Income and Expenses

-Once you’ve created your budget, compare your income with your expenses.
+Once created, compare your income with your expenses.
 You will find yourself in one of three situations:

-1. Income is less than expenses: Don’t be discouraged—trust God for an increase.
-With a closed circle, you’re in agreement with Him about your spending.
+- Income is less than expenses: Don’t be discouraged—trust for an increase and stick to your closed circle.

-2. Income equals expenses: This is a good place to be, but God wants to take you further, to a place of overflow.
+- Income equals expenses: A good place to be, but aim for a place of overflow.

-3. Income is more than expenses: Use this surplus for God’s purposes, not just for expanding personal consumption.
+- Income is more than expenses: Use this surplus for higher purposes, not just expanding personal consumption.

 Reviewing and Adjusting Your Budget

 Your financial circle will change as your life evolves.
-That’s why it’s essential to review your budget at least once a year or whenever there are significant life changes.
-Only you, with God’s help, can answer the question *“how much is enough?”* for each season of your life.
+Review your budget at least once a year or whenever there are significant life changes.

 A Flow of Blessing

-God’s heart is to get resources into your hands to bless others and advance His kingdom.
-Imagine a hosepipe—some are plugged and nothing flows through, while others leak because of an open circle of personal consumption.
-By closing the circle, you become a conduit for God’s blessing, ensuring money flows where it’s needed most.
+Imagine a hosepipe—some are plugged and nothing flows through, while others leak because of an open circle.
+By closing the circle, you become a conduit for blessing, ensuring money flows where it’s needed most.

 Final Thoughts

-The spirit of mammon will try to convince you that budgeting is too restrictive or too much work.
-However, a closed circle is liberating—it gives you clarity and control, allowing excess to be used for God’s kingdom.
+A closed circle is liberating—it gives you clarity and control.
 With a closed circle, you are the master, and money is your servant.